 If you or someone you know is struggling to buy food the following organisations may be able to help.

 Most food banks need a referral, you cannot just turn up.
-There are other crisis options in our accessing low cost meals page, including emergency food options for evenings and weekends (you can also download the list of free or cheap food options here).
+There are other crisis options in our accessing low cost meals page, including emergency food options for evenings and weekends.

 Vulnerable people, whether it is you or someone you know, should contact the Social Care Access point to request a social care assessment which will also assess food needs.